nomocas/babelute/manual/designing-dsl.md

 - it's purely declarative.
 - basically, it's based a few Semantic Atoms : tag, attr, class, prop, data and style.
-- all other HTML object and concepts are based in those Atoms (a div is a tag, a component is a bunch of tag, ...)
+- all other HTML object and concepts are based on those Atoms (a div is a tag, a component is a bunch of tag, ...)
 - it gains from dialecting : HTML Dialects are a powerful way to construct reusable Components base.
 - it needs different pragmatics : mainly dom-output, string-output, dom-diffing, two-pass-string, ...
 - Atomic and FirstLevel Forms are both useful : FirstLevel will help us to "edit" and save our "html templates".